lucatume/function-mocker/examples/woocommerce-env/README.md

 The `WC_Product` class is, in fact, extending the `WC_Abstract_Legacy_Product` one and that's exactly what PHP is complaining about.
 On that same note my testing environment will need the `WC_Data` class too.
-Fixing the issue is just a matter of adding the missing classes to the `classes` section of the config file and running the environment generation command again including the folders where the required classes are defined:
+To fix the issue I can add the missing classes to the `classes` section of the config file and run the environment generation command again including the folders where the required classes are defined, like this:

 ```json
 {